 Create tongue-root grammar...

-A command in the New menu for creating an OTGrammar object with a tongue-root-harmony grammar.
+A command in the Constraint grammars submenu of the New menu, for creating an OTGrammar object with a tongue-root-harmony grammar.

 These OTGrammar grammars only accept inputs of the form V1tV2, where V1 and V2 are chosen from the six front vowels i, ɪ, e, ɛ, ə, and a.